-On New Year’s Eve Day, I decided the weather was warm enough to take a ride to Bluemont, Virginia to attempt what turned out to be my most difficult hike of 2021: Raven Rocks.
+On an early winter’s day, I decided the weather was warm enough to take a ride to Bluemont, Virginia to attempt what turned out to be my most difficult hike of the year: Raven Rocks.

-I knew it wouldn’t be easy, but the circumstances made it even more challenging as the ground was still the damp from rain the evening before.
-This is something that almost caused me to postpone this experience and, if I was less experienced, certainly should have.
+It’s not the most difficult hike in the area, but the circumstances made it more challenging as the ground was still the damp from rain the evening before.
+This is something that almost caused me to postpone this walk and, if I had been less experienced, certainly should have.

 About the Area

-Raven Rocks itself is formed by two tributaries of the Shenandoah River.
+Raven Rocks itself is formed by 2 tributaries of the Shenandoah River.
 It’s the northernmost branch in a series that occur along the western slope of the mountain south to Ashby Gap.

 The area is not only popular with hikers, but also with rock climbers, as the wall can be accessed by a road about a half mile from the east.
 There were no climbers out on the day I was there, but I can absolutely see the appeal.

 Before you go, the first thing you need to know about the Raven Rocks trail head is that parking is extremely limited.
 I got lucky and managed to nab a space in the small lot where you’ll find the kiosk trailhead.
 Latitude, 39.11665, Longitude -77.85239

 That said, I urge you to respect the parking signs.
 If you park where you shouldn’t, particularly along Pine Grove Road/VA 679, your vehicle will be towed.

 There is also ample parking on the south side of VA 7 at the ridge.
 Latitude, 39.11536, Longitude, -77.8475

 Note, however, that if you park here you will have to walk across VA 7, which is a busy highway with fast moving traffic.
 Please exercise caution when crossing the road.